Minister officially opens Knighton Library

 16th February 2018

-Since December last year, the centre has become home to the library and operates as a successful partnership between the management committee and the library service, safeguarding the future of the service in the town.
+Since December last year, the centre has become home to the library and operates as a successful partnership between the management committee and the library service.
+This has resulted in safeguarding the future of the service in the town.
 A hardworking team of volunteers support both the community centre and the library which is now used seven days a week by all age groups, and provides a warm and welcoming space for the members of the community to enjoy.

 The Minister was welcomed to the library by Karen Plant, the Chair of the Knighton and District Community Centre Management Committee and the Leader of Powys County Council, Rosemarie Harris.